Shaanxi KJ-200

-The KJ-200 (NATO reporting name: Moth) is an airborne early warning and control (AEW&C) aircraft developed by the Shaanxi Aircraft Corporation of China.
-It is a variant of the Shaanxi Y-8 military transport aircraft and also called the Y-8W.
-Enthusiasts called it the GX-5.
+The Shaanxi KJ-200 (NATO reporting name: Moth), also known as the Shaanxi GX-5, is an airborne early warning and control (AEW&C) aircraft developed by the Shaanxi Aircraft Corporation of China.
+It is based on the Shaanxi Y-8 military transport aircraft.

 Design and development

 Development began in 2002 after the United States blocked the sale of the Israeli EL/W-2090 Phalcon radar to China.
-According to Science and Technology Daily, Ouyang Shaoxiu, Shaanxi's chief designer, was the program's chief designer, and 80% of the Y-8 was modified to create the KJ-200.
+According to Science and Technology Daily, Ouyang Shaoxiu, Shaanxi's chief designer, was the program's chief designer, 80% of the Y-8 was modified to create the KJ-200.

 The primary sensor is a JY-06 active electronically scanned array (AESA) radar mounted in a "plank" or 'balance beam" housing above the fuselage; the configuration resembles various uses of the Ericsson Erieye radar system.

 The aircraft's first flight was in January 2005.
 The second aircraft crashed in 2006 due to wing icing; the crash "almost derailed" the program.